TimLangePN/ntest/README.md

 INFO[0036] DNS hosts: 52.222.138.52, 52.222.138.100, 52.222.138.23, 52.222.138.36
 ```

+## Contributing

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.